OpenVoiceOS/ovos-technical-manual/docs/skill_filesystem.md

 from os import mkdir
 from os.path import join

-from mycroft import MycroftSkill
+from ovos_workshop.skills import OVOSSkill

-class FileSystemSkill(MycroftSkill):
+class FileSystemSkill(OVOSSkill):

     def initialize(self):
         """Create a cache subdirectory and write to a file inside it"""